Rooholla-KhorramBakht/SimpleHandEye/README.md

 ```

 #### Formulating the Problem and Collecting Data
-The kinematic look in this problem can be written as:
+The kinematic loop in this problem can be written as:

 ```math
 \begin{align*}